-If you love asparagus and want to grow some yourself, waste no time in getting an asparagus bed planted.
-Even with the best of care, an asparagus bed won't hit its stride until several years after planting.
-Once it starts yielding a crop, the same bed will produce an abundant crop of spears spring after spring for at least the next 20 years.
+IF you love asparagus and want to grow some yourself, waste no time in getting started.
+Even with the best of care, an asparagus bed won't hit its stride for several years.
+But once that happens, the bed will produce an abundant crop of spears spring after spring for at least the next 20 to 30 years.

 In the old days, gardeners were told to prepare an asparagus bed by digging an 18" deep trench and then backfilling it with a mix of compost and soil.
-Today we can plant a strain of asparagus hybrids that are not only less work – the root crowns need only be planted 6" deep – these modern hybrids produce many more asparagus spears per plant.
-The production increases are due to the fact that the Jersey hybrids are all-male cultivars, so no energy is wasted producing seeds, and there are no weedy baby asparagus plants to compete with the mother plants.
-So forget about Martha Washington and the old varieties.
-Most of the new varieties are also resistant to the two common diseases of asparagus, fusarium rot and asparagus rust.
+Thanks to plant breeders at Rutgers University in New Jersey and elsewhere, today's improved varieties of asparagus are less work to plant (6" to 12" deep is adequate) and produce almost twice as many spears per plant.
+The production increases are due to the fact that these hybrids are all-male cultivars, so no energy is wasted producing seeds.
+They also don't produce baby asparagus plants, which can compete for space and nutrients.
+So forget about Martha Washington and the old asparagus varieties.
+Most of the new varieties are also resistant to two common asparagus diseases: fusarium rot and asparagus rust.

-When planting a new asparagus bed, get rid of all the weeds and grasses first – even if this requires a full year of preparation.
 Asparagus crowns are usually available just once a year in early spring.
 So plan accordingly.
-Once the bed is weed-free, dig a trench about 6" deep and a foot wide.
-The crowns should be planted at 18" intervals, so put a shovel of compost and a cup of all-purpose, organic fertilizer in the trench every 18".
+Once the bed is weed-free, dig a trench about 12" deep and a foot wide.
+The crowns should be planted at 18" intervals in the bed, so put a shovel of compost and a cup of all-purpose, organic fertilizer in the trench every 18".
 Rock phosphate, a natural mineral powder, is another good addition.
-Phosphorus, which stimulates strong root growth, doesn't move through the soil as easily as other nutrients.
-You only get one opportunity to fortify the root zone, so don't miss your chance!
+Phosphorus, which promotes strong root growth, doesn't move through the soil as easily as other nutrients.
+You only get one opportunity to fortify the root zone, so don't miss your chance.

-Mix the compost and fertilizer together with some garden soil and shape it into a little mound.
+Mix the compost and fertilizer with some garden soil and shape it into a little mound.
 Set the asparagus crown on top and drape the roots down around the sides.
-Cover the roots with garden soil and water well.
-As shoots appear, add more soil until the trench has been filled back to ground level.
+The top of the crown should be approximately 6" below the soil surface.
+Cover the roots with garden soil right up to the crown and water well.
+As shoots begin to appear, add more soil until the trench has been filled back up, level with the soil surface.

-Originally asparagus grew in swamps and wet places, so be sure to keep your soil moist.
-You may wish to use a simple drip-irrigation system or soaker hoses if you live in a dry region.
-Watering is a key to success, especially the first few years.
+Originally asparagus grew in swamps and wet places, so maintaining consistent soil moisture is important for good production.
+You may wish to install drip-irrigation or a soaker hose if you live in a dry region.
+Watering is especially important during the first three to five years of growth.

-To keep your asparagus bed productive, don't get greedy: The first year after planting roots just pick for two weeks — a few spears from each plant.
-Then increase to four weeks the next year, and six weeks after that.
+To keep your asparagus bed productive, don't be greedy.
+The first year after planting, you can harvest a few spears from each plant.
+Pick for about two weeks and then stop so the fronds can unfold and begin feeding the root system.
+Harvest for three weeks the next year, and four to six weeks after that.
 Pick too much, and your plants will not be able to develop the strong root system and energy reserves they'll need to produce an abundant crop of spears the following season.

-Twenty-five plants asparagus plants will yield more than enough for a family of four.
+Twenty-five asparagus plants will yield more than enough for a family of four.